wbochar/petmate9/README.md

 - [ ] CTRL +/-/0 Zoom in/out/100%
 - [ ] Test file imports on MAC/Unix (filename separators issues)
 - [ ] review keyboard shortcuts old and new and make sure they do as they say
-- [ ] Update menu system with new features
+- [ ] Update menu system with new features (Crop, Fill, Paste text, etc)
 - [ ] remove Zoom State from everything
 - [ ] Remove Debug Menu Item
-- [ ] add bucket and brush cursor adjustments

 ## Competed Tasks (0.9.4)